amaikaray/Instagram-User-Analytics/README.md

-# Instagram-User-Analytics
-Imagine you're a data analyst working with the product team at Instagram.
-Your role involves analyzing user interactions and engagement with the Instagram app to provide valuable insights that can help the business grow.
-User analysis involves tracking how users engage with a digital product, such as a software application or a mobile app.
-The insights derived from this analysis can be used by various teams within the business.
-For example, the marketing team might use these insights to launch a new campaign, the product team might use them to decide on new features to build, and the development team might use them to improve the overall user experience.
-In this project, you'll be using SQL and MySQL Workbench as your tool to analyze Instagram user data and answer questions posed by the management team.
-Your insights will help the product manager and the rest of the team make informed decisions about the future direction of the Instagram app.
-Remember, the goal of this project is to use your SQL skills to extract meaningful insights from the data.
-Your findings could potentially influence the future development of one of the world's most popular social media platforms.

-SQL Tasks :

-A) Marketing Analysis:

-Loyal User Reward: The marketing team wants to reward the most loyal users, i.e., those who have been using the platform for the longest time.
-Your Task: Identify the five oldest users on Instagram from the provided database.

-Inactive User Engagement: The team wants to encourage inactive users to start posting by sending them promotional emails.
-Your Task: Identify users who have never posted a single photo on Instagram.

-Contest Winner Declaration: The team has organized a contest where the user with the most likes on a single photo wins.
-Your Task: Determine the winner of the contest and provide their details to the team.

-Hashtag Research: A partner brand wants to know the most popular hashtags to use in their posts to reach the most people.
-Your Task: Identify and suggest the top five most commonly used hashtags on the platform.

-Ad Campaign Launch: The team wants to know the best day of the week to launch ads.
-Your Task: Determine the day of the week when most users register on Instagram.
-Provide insights on when to schedule an ad campaign.

-B) Investor Metrics:

-User Engagement: Investors want to know if users are still active and posting on Instagram or if they are making fewer posts.
-Your Task: Calculate the average number of posts per user on Instagram.
-Also, provide the total number of photos on Instagram divided by the total number of users.

-Bots & Fake Accounts: Investors want to know if the platform is crowded with fake and dummy accounts.
-Your Task: Identify users (potential bots) who have liked every single photo on the site, as this is not typically possible for a normal user.
+# 📸 Instagram User Analytics Using SQL

+## 📌 Project Overview

+This project focuses on analyzing Instagram user data using SQL and MySQL Workbench to generate meaningful business insights.
+As a data analyst working with Instagram’s product team, the objective is to study user engagement, activity patterns, and platform behavior to support data-driven decision-making.

+The analysis helps different teams — including marketing, product, and investors — understand user interactions, improve engagement strategies, detect fake accounts, and optimize platform growth.

+---

+# 🎯 Problem Statement

+Instagram generates massive amounts of user interaction data every day.
+The challenge is to analyze this data effectively to answer critical business questions such as:

+* Who are the most loyal users?
+* Which users are inactive?
+* What content performs the best?
+* Which hashtags are trending?
+* Are there fake or bot accounts on the platform?

+Using SQL queries and relational database analysis, this project aims to uncover insights that can improve user engagement, marketing strategies, and business performance.

+---

+# 🛠️ Tools & Technologies Used

+* MySQL
+* MySQL Workbench
+* SQL Queries
+* Aggregate Functions
+* Joins
+* Subqueries
+* Group By & Having Clauses
+* Data Filtering & Sorting

+---

+# 📊 SQL Analysis Tasks

+## A. Marketing Analysis

+### 1️⃣ Loyal User Reward

+Identified the five oldest users on Instagram who have been using the platform for the longest time.
+These loyal users can be rewarded through special promotions or recognition programs.

+### 2️⃣ Inactive User Engagement

+Analyzed users who have never posted a photo on Instagram.
+These inactive users can be targeted through email campaigns and engagement strategies to encourage platform activity.

+### 3️⃣ Contest Winner Declaration

+Determined the user whose photo received the highest number of likes, making them the winner of the Instagram contest.

+### 4️⃣ Hashtag Research

+Identified the top five most frequently used hashtags on the platform to help brands improve reach and engagement in marketing campaigns.

+### 5️⃣ Ad Campaign Launch

+Analyzed user registration trends to determine the day of the week when most users join Instagram.
+This insight helps the marketing team schedule advertisements and campaigns more effectively.

+---

+# 📈 Investor Metrics Analysis

+## 1️⃣ User Engagement Analysis

+Calculated:

+* Average number of posts per user
+* Ratio of total photos to total users

+These metrics help investors understand whether users remain active and engaged on the platform.

+---

+## 2️⃣ Bots & Fake Account Detection

+Identified suspicious accounts that liked every photo on the platform — behavior commonly associated with bots or fake accounts.

+This analysis helps maintain platform authenticity and improve user trust.

+---

+# 🔍 Key Insights

+The project provides valuable insights into:

+* User engagement behavior
+* Platform activity trends
+* Popular hashtags and content strategies
+* Inactive and highly active users
+* Detection of fake or automated accounts
+* Best timing for marketing campaigns

+---

+# 🚀 Conclusion

+This project demonstrates how SQL can be used to analyze social media data and solve real-world business problems.
+By extracting insights from Instagram user activity, businesses can improve engagement strategies, optimize marketing campaigns, and enhance user experience.

+The analysis highlights the importance of data-driven decision-making in growing and managing large digital platforms like Instagram.